MeeppMeepp/Code-thesis/README.md

 # Code-thesis
-This repository contains the files used within my thesis for the devlopment of the KMC algorithm for crystal growth.
+This repository contains the files used within my thesis for the development of the KMC algorithm for ice growth from its melt.
 There are 4 different folders containing:

 - Crystal structures